Free Daily Headlines

 Set your text size: A A A

-Hendersonville’s smalltown Main Street will come alive with a red, white and blue celebration of America’s 250th birthday on the Fourth of July, including a big Independence Day parade and reading of the Declaration of Independence and headliner Blake Ellege on the Historic Courthouse main stage culminating with a spectacular fireworks show.
+Hendersonville’s smalltown Main Street will come alive with a red, white and blue celebration of America’s 250th birthday on the Fourth of July, including a parade, reading of the Declaration of Independence, music headliner Blake Ellege and a spectacular fireworks show.

 As always, the Downtown Merchants and Business Association is organizing the Fourth of July parade, which will be far bigger than usual.